 in 2012, GGUW, as the largest afterschool program provider in the state of Montana, helped spearhead a statewide initiative for out-of-school time programming, the Montana Afterschool Alliance.
 GGUW became the fiscal agent for MTAA, which is an established statewide network of key stakeholders who champion for quality, accountability, sustainability, and success of all out-of-school time programs in Montana.

 In 2015 Joe Billion of Billion Auto Group donations to GGUW reached over $1M!
 Billion Auto Group's Employee Charitable Giving Campaign is one of the strongest campaigns in the area.
 GGUW is thankful to be part of such a caring community and appreciate the many other significant investors including Bozeman Health with a $50K annual gift.
 In 2015 Carol Townsend, President and CEO, retired after 18 years.
-She helped built a solid foundation for GGUW to flourish on for years to come.
+She helped build a solid foundation for GGUW to flourish on for years to come.

 Since 1978 GGUW has invested over $14M through the Community Investment Fund into local programs and services focusing on health, education and financial stability.
 GGUW continues to be the community leader in collective impact-driven work.
 We believe that real long-term change is best generated by working collectively through a common agenda.